Wiktor102/webpack-scoped-css/README.md

 ```
 **Note: Be sure to remove any other rules related to css files as this might cause issues. _The `getCssLoaders` function handles both scoped and unscoped files._**

+### 2. Advanced usage - custom configuration
+> [!NOTE]
+> Works starting from v0.2.1.
+Refer to [issue #1](https://github.com/Wiktor102/webpack-scoped-css/issues/1) for a workaround in earlier versions.
-2. If you need more flexibility in your configuration, you can write your own set of rules.
+If you need more flexibility in your configuration, you can write your own set of rules.
 You can import both loaders using:
-> [!IMPORTANT]
-> This doesn't currently work.
-Refer to [issue #1](/../../issues/1) for a work-around.
 ```js
 const { WebpackCssScopeLoader, WebpackScopedCssModulesLoader } = require('webpack-scoped-css');
 ```